Review

 Free tools are great for occasional use, but consider upgrading if:

-- You value your time more than $19/month
+• You value your time more than a few dollars per month

-BlazeDocs Pro costs $19/month for 1,000 pages—that's roughly 100 documents.
+BlazeDocs Starter costs just $7.99/month, perfect for occasional use.
+BlazeDocs Pro offers $14.99/month for regular users.
 For researchers, students, or knowledge workers, the time saved easily justifies the cost.

 Tips for Best Results with Free Converters